amitmerchant1990/reverie/aes.md

 In this case, please consult with the reviewer and decide a feasible timeline, keeping in mind that the authors of the paper will be eagerly awaiting their review feedback.

 **Q**: What if I'll be unavailable?
-**A**: Reviewers may choose to mark themselves as unavailable for some period.
-To do so, please complete [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=9028kaqAQ0OMdrEjlJf7WXcpizsAwgRHnquEMJ-wjU5UMkJXNTc2NDU1SzM4MkcyTkFETjhOQzAxSC4u).
-Please do so *before* the 15th of the first month in which you will be unavailable.
+**A**: For every cycle, before the submission deadline, AEs and reviewers will receive an email asking them to makr their availability to help for the upcoming cycle.
+Reviewers and AEs may choose to mark themselves as unavailable for that cycle.
+For longer term unavailability, we ask people to send a request to be removed to `support@aclrollingreview.org`.

 **Q**: How can I set a maximum load for myself?
-**A**: Use [this form](https://forms.office.com/pages/responsepage.aspx?id=9028kaqAQ0OMdrEjlJf7WXcpizsAwgRHnquEMJ-wjU5UNEpDRzZJNEg1NUdDTDhKVlVEVk9LQURGTy4u).
-Please complete it *before* the 15th of the month in which you first want this maximum load.
+**A**: Similar to avalability, before the submission deadline for the upcoming cycle, reviewers and AEs will get a email to fill out a short form where they can specify their max load for the upcoming cycle.

 ## Communication